lorenzosabugjr/SAGE/docs/implementation.md

 The diameter is approximated by a non-convex optimization using SLSQP.
 This is a local solve and is not guaranteed to find the global maximum diameter, but works well in practice.

+### Fast approximate mode

+When `diam_mode="approx"` (default when `quickmode=True`), SAGE computes an axis-aligned bounding box by solving `2*D` LPs for the min/max of each coordinate.
+The resulting diagonal length is an upper bound on the true diameter.
+This is faster than SLSQP but can be conservative (may trigger extra refinement).

 ## 5. Active sampling loop

 For each call: